Andes Meltdown: New Insights Into Rapidly Retreating Glaciers

-Every year, tens of thousands of pilgrims gather at one of Peru’s most sacred glaciers — the Colquepunco, located at the heart of the Cordillera Blanca, near Cusco.
+Every year, tens of thousands of pilgrims gather at one of Peru’s most sacred glaciers — the Colquepunco, located at the heart of the Cordillera Vilcanota, near Cusco.
 Draped in brightly colored ponchos, adorned with iridescent plumes, and carrying large religious symbols, pilgrims from all walks of life come to join the Quyllurit’i — a festival mixing Catholic, Incan, and local indigenous rituals and ceremonies.

 The pilgrims chant, dance, pray, and make offerings to the glacier, which legend holds is inhabited by a divine spirit.